Dead Man's Burden

-Dead Man's Burden is a 2012 Western film directed by Jared Moshe.
-The film premiered on June 16, 2012, at the Los Angeles Film Festival and stars Barlow Jacobs and Clare Bowen as two siblings that reunite over the death of their father and a potential sale of their land.
+Dead Man's Burden is a 2012 American Western film written and directed by Jared Moshe.
+It stars Barlow Jacobs and Clare Bowen as two siblings that reunite over the death of their father and a potential sale of their land.

+The film premiered at the Los Angeles Film Festival on June 16, 2012, and was released in the United States on May 3, 2013, by Cinedigm.

 Plot

 Martha and her husband Heck are two hardy settlers trying to survive in New Mexico after the end of the Civil War and the death of Martha's father.
-They're given hope for a better life when a mining company shows interest in purchasing their homestead, but things become tense when Martha's brother Wade, who defected to the Union Army returns home after hearing of their father's death – unaware that Martha herself was the one who brought about his demise.
+They're given hope for a better life when a mining company shows interest in purchasing their homestead, but things become tense when Martha's brother Wade, who defected to the Union Army, returns home after hearing of their father's death – unaware that Martha herself was the one who brought about his demise.